 There are several project management certifications available through the Project Management Institute (www.PMI.org).
 Certifications validate your commitment to the field of project management and sets you apart from others within your company or other candidates for a potential future position.
 If your professional development path is project management oriented, you'll likely be considering one of the following PMI certifications:

 Project Management Career Ladder:

-- Certified Associate in Project Management (CAPM): this is an entry level certification for those relatively new to project management.
+- Certified Associate in Project Management (CAPM): This is an entry level certification for those relatively new to project management.
 Pre-requisites are either formal project management education or project management experience.
-NOTE: This exam is changing May 2018.
-Click here for details.

-- Project Management Professional (PMP): if you've been managing projects for four or more years, you may be ready for the PMP certification.
+- Project Management Professional (PMP): If you've been managing projects for four or more years, you may be ready for the PMP certification.
 Pre-requisites are a minimum of 4,500 hours of project management experience in a leadership role and 35 hours of formal project management experience.
-NOTE: this exam is changing March 2018.
-Click here for details.

 Specialty Certifications in Project Management: